Runtime Environments > Elastic runtime environments > Working with elastic runtime environments

 Deleting an elastic runtime environment

 You can delete an elastic runtime environment that's no longer required.
-Ensure that this environment is not used anywhere before deleting.
+Ensure that this environment is not used anywhere before you delete it.

 1In Administrator, select Runtime Environments.

-2Select the Delete action for your elastic runtime environment.
+2Select Delete from the Actions menu for your elastic runtime environment.

 Viewing elastic runtime environment dependencies